Concept: Touch, proprioception, and vision are important sensory components of motor control.

 In all of these skill performance situations, practitioners can benefit from an understanding of the tactile, proprioception, and visual sensory systems in terms of their anatomical and physiological basis, how they influence the control of movement, and the limits they place on human motor skill performance.
 In the following discussion, we will consider each of these three sensory systems by addressing their anatomical and physiological basis and their relevance to the control of coordinated movement.
 The intent is to help practitioners establish a foundation on which they can build effective strategies to facilitate skill learning or rehabilitation for the people with whom they work.

-Application Problem to Solve When you reach for and grasp a glass of water, how do you know how far to reach, how much force to use to grasp the glass, and how to keep the glass from slipping ...
+Application Problem to Solve When you reach for and grasp a glass of water, how do you know how far to reach, how much force to use to grasp the glass, and how to keep the glass ...